jjessicahorton/jjessicahorton/README.md

 Currently, I'm...
 - a recent Physics, Interdisciplinary Sciences graduate from Appalachian State Univeristy
 - A former research student in [Dr. Andrew Bellemer's](https://biology.appstate.edu/directory/dr-andrew-bellemer) Neuroscience lab
-- A prospective Data Scientist in the making!
+- A prospective Engineer and/or Data Scientist in the making!

 Thanks so much for checking out my page.
 I'm glad you're here!